anthonyguidomadrid/wedding-site/README.md

 #### Pre-push Hook

 The same tasks (TypeScript compilation and linting) are enforced for the pre-push hook.

-#### Bypassing Husky Hooks

-To bypass the `pre-commit` or `pre-push` hooks, use the `--no-verify` flag in your Git commands.

-⚠️ Use this option with caution and only if you understand the implications. ⚠️

----

 ### Contentful API & GraphQL